JMSLab/Template/README.md

     - To run a given script or create a given file, run `scons path/to/script_or_file`; this will recursively run all the dependencies required to run the script or create the file.  e.g.  `scons output/derived/wb_clean/gdp_education.csv`.

     - For a faster, lower-fidelity build for development, run `scons --mode=dev`.
-SCons passes the mode to each analysis script as a command-line argument; the script reads its config JSON and merges in the `dev` overrides when the mode is `dev` (see `source/derived/wb_clean/wb_clean.json` and `source/derived/wb_clean/build.py` for an example).
+SCons passes the mode to each analysis script as a command-line argument; the script reads its TOML config and merges in the `[dev]` overrides when the mode is `dev` (see `source/derived/wb_clean/wb_clean.toml` and `source/derived/wb_clean/build.py` for an example).

 ### SConscript files